• Home

 The right 12 form questions beat 30 wrong ones.
 Recommended fields for adopter, foster, and volunteer applications with screening best practices.

 "First come, first served" doesn't apply to adoption.
-Your rescue is under no obligation to give a pet to the first person who says they want one.
-The whole point of an application form is to figure out whether a home is right for a specific animal — and to do it without making the applicant feel like they're being interrogated.
+A rescue isn't obligated to place a pet with the first person who raises their hand.
+The whole point of an application is to figure out whether a home is right for a specific animal, without making the applicant feel like they're being interrogated.

-The same goes for foster and volunteer forms.
-You need enough information to place people well, without a 30-minute form that makes them give up on question 14.
+Same goes for foster and volunteer forms.
+Enough info to place people well.
+Not so much that they give up on question 14.

 Adopter forms

-The goal is simple: can this person provide a safe, loving home for this specific animal?
-Everything on the form should help answer that.
+The goal is to figure out whether this person can provide a safe, loving home for this specific animal.
+Every field should help answer that.

-Start with the basics — name, phone, email, address, and preferred contact method so you're not calling someone who only checks texts.
-Then get into the household: how many people live there, ages of any kids.
-This matters for matching, because some animals do great with toddlers and others really don't.
+Start with basics: name, phone, email, address, and preferred contact method (calling someone who only checks texts is a waste of everyone's time).
+Then the household: how many people live there, ages of any kids.
+This matters for matching.
+Some animals do great with toddlers and others really, really don't.

 Current pets are important.
-Species, breed, temperament, spay/neuter status, and how they handle new animals.
-If they've got a dog-reactive dog at home, you need to know that before placing a second dog there.
+Species, breed, temperament, spay/neuter status, how they handle new animals.
+If there's a dog-reactive dog at home, that's critical info before placing a second dog there.

 Ask whether they rent or own.
-If renting, do they have landlord approval?
-This prevents returns three weeks later when the landlord says no pets.
-Ask about their daily schedule — how long will the pet be alone?
-That's one of the biggest predictors of whether a placement will work, especially for dogs with separation anxiety.
+If renting, landlord approval in writing.
+This one question prevents returns three weeks later when the landlord says no pets.
+Then daily schedule: how long will the pet be alone?
+One of the biggest predictors of placement success, especially for dogs with separation anxiety.

-Pet preferences help too — size, energy level, age, personality.
-This lets you suggest animals they might not have considered but would be a great fit.
-Ask about experience with pets, what happened to previous ones, and get a vet reference if they've had animals before.
-It's a quick way to verify they've provided basic care.
+Pet preferences help: size, energy level, age, personality.
+This lets you suggest animals they might not have considered.
+Ask about experience with pets, what happened to previous ones, and get a vet reference for any adopter who's had animals before.
+Quick way to verify basic care history.

-An emergency plan question is worth including — what happens if they travel, move, or can't keep the pet?
-Responsible adopters have thought about this.
+An emergency plan question is worth including.
+What happens if they travel, move, or can't keep the pet?
+Responsible adopters have thought about it.
+The ones who haven't are the ones most likely to return.

-What you can skip: anything that feels like a test rather than a conversation.
+Skip anything that feels like a test rather than a conversation.
 "Describe your training philosophy in detail" scares people away.
-You can have that conversation in person.
+That conversation can happen in person.

 Volunteer forms

-Volunteers aren't adopting an animal.
-The form should be short enough that someone fills it out on impulse instead of bookmarking it for later.
+Volunteers aren't adopting anything.
+The form should be short enough that someone fills it out on impulse instead of bookmarking it for later and forgetting.

-Ask for name, contact info, and availability — which days and how many hours per week.
-Give them a checklist of interests rather than a blank text field: dog walking, cat socializing, cleaning, transport, events, admin, photography, social media, fundraising.
-People pick faster than they type.
+Name, contact info, availability: which days and how many hours per week.
+A checklist of interests beats a blank text field every time: dog walking, cat socializing, cleaning, transport, events, admin, photography, social media, fundraising.
+Checkboxes are faster than typing.

-Any relevant experience is nice to know but shouldn't be a gatekeeper.
-Physical limitations or allergies — this is about placement, not exclusion.
+Relevant experience is nice to know but shouldn't be a gatekeeper.
+Physical limitations or allergies: this is about placement, not exclusion.
 Whether they have a car, because transport volunteers are gold.
-Emergency contact info for on-site work.
+Emergency contact info for anyone doing on-site work.

 If they're under 18, collect guardian name and contact.
-PawPlacer's volunteer form handles this automatically — guardian fields only appear when the volunteer's age triggers them, so the form stays clean for adults.
+PawPlacer's volunteer form handles this automatically: the guardian section only appears when the applicant's age triggers it, so the form stays clean for adults.
+For more on building a volunteer program, check out finding and supporting volunteers.

 Skip anything that takes longer to fill out than the first volunteer shift.
 If someone wants to walk dogs on Saturday morning, don't make them write three paragraphs about why.